Keiwen/vue-integer-plusminus/README.md

 Usually on left for horizontal layout, or bottom for vertical layout.

-Style could be overwritten using `!important` css keyword
+### Spinbutton
+Spinbutton pattern (from WAI-ARIA specifications) is implemented on the middle part, where value is usually displayed.
+By focusing it (click on it), you can use keyboard to:
+- increment (arrow up or page up keys),
+- decrement (arrow down or page down keys),
+- set min (home key)
+- set max (end key, only if max defined).

+Thanks to [codekipple](https://github.com/codekipple) for this.

+### Style
+You can override base CSS variable used, like colors.
+After importing this library style, override CSS variable in root.
+For example, the following CSS will set spinbutton part's background to fuchsia.
 ```
-.int-input-increment {
+:root {
-    background: #5CB85C !important;
+  --ipm-background-color: fuchsia;
 }
 ```

-Events:
-- 'input' on value change
+Refer to `src/styles/variables.css` for the full list of variable used in this library that you can override.

+You can also override style regrouped under `.int-pm` class.

+### Events
-- 'ipm-increment' on value increment
+- 'ipm-increment' is triggered on value increment
-- 'ipm-decrement' on value decrement
+- 'ipm-decrement' is triggered on value decrement

 ## Contribution
+This library is managed with vue-CLI
 - Fork the repository
 - Run `npm install`
-- You can run `npm run dev`, site is at http://localhost:8081.
+- You can run `npm run serve`, the script will start the mini demo application
 - Do your stuff
 - When you're done, run `npm run build` command and commit your work for a pull request.